Humble and grateful?

-We have given our approach the name “resonance feedback”.
+We called our approach “resonance feedback”.
 Because successful feedback processes are based on great attention to everything that resonates.
 Because in many cases the first reaction to feedback is defense and insult.
-However, it is important to find the potential insult that is inherent in any feedback.
+However, it is important to find the potential hurt that is inherent in any feedback.

 Attack on the personality